January 8, 2018

 Clients can place a limit on the maximum monthly amount of funds that will be transacted with online banking.
 In this way, any would-be cybercriminals are prevented from withdrawing large sums of money, should they manage to get into your account.
 The same applies to your ATM withdrawals – minimise the daily withdrawal limit.

 Try and avoid ATMs that are in remote and not well-lit areas.
 Carefully check the card slot before you insert the card.
 One person said he wasn’t concentrating while inserting his card into an ATM, and discovered that his card just disappeared down a hole!
 If an ATM is displaying a sign “out of order”, just be careful when you go to the supposedly “working” ATM, and make sure it is safe.
 Some thieves may direct you on purpose to go to the “working” ATM.
 Finally, do not accept help from any stranger.

 You don't have to worry about security when it comes to PMD's online insurance purchase platform.
 Sign up for car insurance online, which is always 100% secure, and where your details are kept safe.

-Unless you wish to, you don’t have to contact anyone when using PMD’s online car insurance buying platform.
+You can buy car insurance online.
 When buying your policy or plan online, you can arrange it in a way that suits your specific needs.
 If you get stuck, there are videos and audio files you can use on the website.
 It’s a lot quicker doing it all online compared to doing it through an agent, and the real advantage is that you can do this anytime – even at 02h00 in the morning!
 However, PMD does offer human assistance if you need it by making available to you the online call-back facility.